BM Technologies (NYSE:BMTX) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of BM Technologies (NYSE:BMTX) from a hold rating to a buy rating in a research note released on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $10.00 price target on the stock.
+Zacks Investment Research upgraded shares of BM Technologies (NYSE:BMTX) from a hold rating to a buy rating in a research note issued to investors on Tuesday, Zacks.com reports.
+They currently have $10.00 price objective on the stock.

 According to Zacks, “BM Technologies Inc. provides mobile-first banking platforms principally in the U.S. It offers access to checking and savings accounts, personal loans and credit cards.
 BM Technologies Inc., formerly known as Megalith Financial Acquisition Corp., is based in NEW YORK. “

-A number of other analysts have also recently weighed in on the stock.
-Northland Securities reaffirmed a buy rating and issued a $20.00 price objective on shares of BM Technologies in a report on Friday, July 9th.
-Maxim Group assumed coverage on shares of BM Technologies in a report on Thursday, June 3rd.
-They issued a buy rating and a $25.00 price objective on the stock.
+A number of other equities analysts also recently weighed in on the company.
+Northland Securities reissued a buy rating and set a $20.00 price target on shares of BM Technologies in a research report on Friday, July 9th.
+Maxim Group started coverage on BM Technologies in a research report on Thursday, June 3rd.
+They set a buy rating and a $25.00 price target on the stock.

-BM Technologies (NYSE:BMTX) last released its quarterly earnings data on Tuesday, August 10th.
-The company reported $0.10 earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.13) by $0.23.
-The firm had revenue of $22.89 million during the quarter, compared to analyst estimates of $21.53 million.
-As a group, research analysts forecast that BM Technologies will post 0.12 earnings per share for the current fiscal year.
+BM Technologies (NYSE:BMTX) last announced its quarterly earnings results on Tuesday, August 10th.
+The company reported $0.10 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.13) by $0.23.
+The business had revenue of $22.89 million for the quarter, compared to analyst estimates of $21.53 million.
+On average, analysts anticipate that BM Technologies will post 0.12 earnings per share for the current year.

-In related news, Director Aaron Hodari bought 9,000 shares of the stock in a transaction on Monday, August 16th.
-The shares were purchased at an average price of $10.65 per share, with a total value of $95,850.00.
-The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
-8.60% of the stock is currently owned by company insiders.
+In other news, Director Aaron Hodari acquired 9,000 shares of BM Technologies stock in a transaction dated Monday, August 16th.
+The stock was bought at an average price of $10.65 per share, for a total transaction of $95,850.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders own 8.60% of the company’s stock.

-Large investors have recently bought and sold shares of the company.
-Citigroup Inc. bought a new position in shares of BM Technologies during the 1st quarter valued at about $31,000.
-IndexIQ Advisors LLC bought a new position in shares of BM Technologies during the 1st quarter valued at about $34,000.
-American International Group Inc. bought a new position in shares of BM Technologies during the 1st quarter valued at about $35,000.
-Winmill & CO.
-Inc. bought a new position in shares of BM Technologies during the 1st quarter valued at about $36,000.
-Finally, State of Tennessee Treasury Department bought a new position in shares of BM Technologies during the 1st quarter valued at about $47,000.
-Institutional investors own 33.38% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Dimensional Fund Advisors LP acquired a new position in shares of BM Technologies during the first quarter worth $4,278,000.
+Kennedy Capital Management Inc. increased its holdings in BM Technologies by 50.1% in the second quarter.
+Kennedy Capital Management Inc. now owns 326,534 shares of the company’s stock valued at $4,062,000 after purchasing an additional 109,057 shares during the period.
+State Street Corp increased its holdings in BM Technologies by 9.0% in the second quarter.
+State Street Corp now owns 196,325 shares of the company’s stock valued at $2,442,000 after purchasing an additional 16,159 shares during the period.
+Aristotle Capital Boston LLC acquired a new stake in BM Technologies in the first quarter valued at $2,032,000.
+Finally, Anchor Capital Advisors LLC increased its holdings in BM Technologies by 2.7% in the second quarter.
+Anchor Capital Advisors LLC now owns 140,501 shares of the company’s stock valued at $1,748,000 after purchasing an additional 3,725 shares during the period.
+Institutional investors and hedge funds own 33.38% of the company’s stock.

 About BM Technologies